Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems

-As it is known, there are remarkable distinctions between the Arnoldi type expansion with $w=v_k$ and the RA expansion or refined RA expansion with $w$ the current Ritz vector or the refined Ritz vector as well as between SIRA or JD type methods and inexact SIA type methods: A large perturbation in $Aw$ or $Bw$ is allowed in RA type or SIRA and JD type methods \cite{jiali2014,jiali2015,voss}, while $Av_k$ or $Bv_k$ must be computed with high accuracy until the approximate eigenpairs start to converge and afterwards its solution accuracy can be relaxed in a manner {\em inversely proportional} to the residual norms of approximate eigenpairs \cite{simonci2002,simonci2003}.

-Keep the above paragraphs in mind.
+As it is known, there are remarkable distinctions between the Arnoldi type expansion with $w=v_k$ and the RA method \cite{lee2007residual,leestewart07}, i.e., the Ritz expansion approach \cite{wu2014,ye2008optimal}, or the refined RA method, i.e., the refined Ritz expansion approach \cite{wu2014} as well as between SIRA or JD type methods and inexact SIA type methods: A large perturbation in $Aw$ of RA type methods or in $Bw$ of SIRA and JD type methods is allowed \cite{jiali2014,jiali2015,voss}, while $Av_k$ in Arnoldi type methods or $Bv_k$ in SIA type methods must be computed with high accuracy until the approximate eigenpairs start to converge, and afterwards its solution accuracy can be relaxed in a manner {\em inversely proportional} to the residual norms of approximate eigenpairs \cite{simonci2002,simonci2003}.
+Keep these in mind.
 There will be a lot of important problems and issues that deserve considerations.
 For example, how large errors are allowed in $QQ^Hx/\|QQ^Hx\|$ when effectively expanding the subspace, where the columns of $Q$ form an orthonormal basis of ${\rm span}\{R_k\}$?
 This can be transformed into the problem of how large errors are allowed in the residual $R_k$.
 In practical computations, this problem becomes the one of how large errors are allowed in those computable optimal replacements of $QQ^Hx/\|QQ^Hx\|$ within the framework of the four kinds of projection methods, whenever perturbation errors exist in the computable optimal replacements of $QQ^Hx/\|QQ^Hx\|$.
 Is it possible to introduce the computable optimal expansion approaches into JD and SIRA type methods?
-All these need systematic exploration and analysis and will constitute our future work, companied by extensive numerical justifications.
+All these need systematic exploration and analysis, and will constitute our future work.